sumedha-panja/BookShareApp/README.md

 We learnt a lot in the past 2 weeks through debugging, browsing loads of online resources and helping each other sort out errors, and indeed it was an enriching experience .<br />

-**CONTRIBUTIONS**:<br />
-Lavkush Sharma: Created dynamic list using the recycler view for the application.
-Designed the interface used in the application.<br />
-Niharika Sathish: As an alternative to Sign In using email+password, implemented the direct Google Sign in feature using Firebase Authentication, with a Google API Console Project.
-Ideated App names.<br />
-Sumedha Panja: Implemented the Sign In/Sign Up Option using email+password using Firebase authentication.Also implemented the adding book feature,Speech to Text Conversion and uploading/downloading E-book in PDF Format.Contributed towards the UI as well.<br />
-**Go through the Android Studio Project In Master Branch to know more.**